FunhouseAtelier/sails-generate-mongoose-model/README.md

 $ sails generate mongoose-model <NewModelName>
 ```

+## Related projects

+To use Mongoose in Sails.js you will need to override the default ORM hook for Waterline.
+See the [sails-hook-orm-mongoose](https://github.com/FunhouseAtelier/sails-hook-orm-mongoose) repository for code and instructions that will help you do it.

 ## Need help?

 See [Extending Sails > Generators > Custom Generators](https://sailsjs.com/docs/concepts/extending-sails/generators/custom-generators) in the [Sails documentation](https://sailsjs.com/documentation), or check out [recommended support options](https://sailsjs.com/support).